Bathing Your Dog at home

 Basic ways to Dry your Dog:

-Winter Months, with lots of towels, blow dryer and or a space heater, placed on the counter to insure safety.
+Winter Months, with lots of towels, blow-dryer and or a space heater, placed on the counter to insure safety.
 For skittish dogs who don’t like loud noises, the latter option is the obvious choice.

 Towel Drying, regular bath towels work fine, they can be cumbersome.
-To make your life easier, reach for something more lightweight., such as Microfiber Dog Bath Towels, as they absorbs water much more quickly than a bath towel, making the process faster and more enjoyable for your dog.
+To make your life easier, reach for something more lightweight., such as Microfiber Dog Bath Towels, as they absorb water much more quickly than a bath towel, making the process faster and more enjoyable for your dog.

-Blow Drying, make sure its not too hot, also stop every 3 to 5 minutes to check your dog fur, to see how dry the fur is.
+Blow Drying, make sure it’s not too hot, also stop every 3 to 5 minutes to check your dog fur, to see how dry the fur is.
 Space Heater, the space heater is used to heat the bathroom to help with drying and also so your dog is not so cold

 Step 8: Let’m Loose